andrjas/data_check/docs/example.md

 ## Tests structure

 You can structure your test in many ways.
-You can also mix there structures.
+You can also mix these structures.

 ### By pipeline